Menziess/PHP-Friender/README.md

 - ```ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDc4F0hUXMlkxEEXPhfdj85kdNLCQW6sggkZOBejFDhxrTkDhC3NSlLiqVDaHlSz60GF/zvSq3ZhETzMkQtwLf6dckjuaOCplmYSdu9CBNobmn50wjb0LiQp1hK06rn1d/MB9y/e3vxKB6sXILoN9u2yNl/zpHqOWCRD+RU9praCzjrZyaicDwZ+kPXa8isFMTzbVelfqtlDuBJ+xI6ravdyVpi11xRzSCaMf8rV+5FBJqpHubHTxVRgcS3uAJgJjytka7S8CgilA8w1PzZdUy4ci77eRwjchV9ewkqQTplwtqRdIsUkhamHOsYl92uJRMGRnLEgawMpJLihV6B4QxD stefa@Stefan-Dell```

 Copy the entire key after printing it out with cat, then go to  [https://gitlab-fnwi.uva.nl/profile/keys](https://gitlab-fnwi.uva.nl/profile/keys) and add the key to your profile.
+Add your name and email to git's config:

+    git config --global user.name "Your Name"
+    git config --global user.email you@example.com

 Next, see if our project can be downloaded.
 Navigate to the location on your pc where you would like to save the project, then clone the project:

     cd /var/www/html
     git clone ssh://git@gitlab-fnwi.uva.nl:1337/webai18-39/project.git